Denmark cruise holidays

 The country’s capital, Copenhagen, also has a port and is home to some significant landmarks including the Amalienborg Palace, Christiansborg Palace and the Renaissance-style Rosenborg Castle.
 Copenhagen also offers the best in Nordic dining, while cruises between Zealand and Amager unveil the most stunning Scandinavian views.

-Danish Coasts
+Danish coasts

 Bright blue waters lap against the craggy rocks before the Dueodde shoreline gives way to lush greenery.
 Further inland the Almindingen forests call out to explorers, while the ancient site of Rispebjerg Has bears the remains of sun temples and remnants from the Iron Age.